stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/Speed.md

 **Mounts and Vehicles.** For short spans of time (up to an hour), many animals move much faster than humanoids.
 A mounted character can ride at a gallop for about an hour, covering twice the usual distance for a fast pace.
 If fresh mounts are available every 8 to 10 miles, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.

+Characters in wagons, carriages, or other land vehicles choose a pace as normal.
+Characters in a waterborne vessel are limited to the speed of the vessel (see chapter 5), and they don't suffer penalties for a fast pace or gain benefits from a slow pace, Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day.

 > ### Travel Pace
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Distance travelled per...**
+>
 > | Pace | Minute | Hour | Day | Effect |
 > |:----:|:------:|:----:|:---:|:------:|
 > | Fast | 400 Feet | 4 Miles | 32 Miles | Disadvantage<br>on Wisdom<br>(Perception) |
 > | Medium | 300 Feet | 3 Miles | 24 Miles | — |
 > | Slow | 200 Feet | 2 Miles | 16 Miles | Able to use stealth |

-Characters in wagons, carriages, or other land vehicles choose a pace as normal.
-Characters in a waterborne vessel are limited to the speed of the vessel (see chapter 5), and they don't suffer penalties for a fast pace or gain benefits from a slow pace, Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day.

 ### The Travel Route
 Come up with a travel plan then calculate its distance in miles.
 Break down the full distance into smaller segments by using checkpoint locations such as towns and hamlets, wayside inns, river banks and other points of interest.
 Break segments when terrain type changes or roads start or end as such changes affect travel speed.

 ### The Travelling Day
 A typical day of travel consists of roughly 9 to 16 hours of activity, out of which there are 6-10 hours of actual travel.
 At specific times the party must rest, drink and eat.

+###### Daily Travel Routine

 | Activity | Time | Cost |
 |:--------:|:----:|:----:|